zach-c-d/zachdonsky.xyz/src/pages/projects/chalmerscards/index.md

 <article role="article">

+**Note: this project was my thesis project for my OCAD Industrial Design degree.
+Since then it has been through several small production runs and is now an [open source asset on Github](https://github.com/chalmersproject/chalmers-cards).**

+> For the more up-to-date article on Chalmers Cards, please visit https://www.chalmerscards.com/chalmerscards

 Chalmers Cards are wooden information booklets that are designed to be given out at Toronto's emergency shelters and to folks sleeping on the streets of Toronto.

 Chalmers Cards is the first [Chalmers Project](https://www.chalmerscards.com), a guerilla project that aims to improve the state of homlessness in Toronto.

-**This article is in the same it was in 2017, when I had just started this project.
-I've left it like this for archival purposes, and so that I can look back at how I saw this project back then.**

-> For the more up-to-date article on Chalmers Cards, please visit https://www.chalmerscards.com/chalmerscards

 </article>